-Luckily for this recipe today, I had success right off the gate!
+Luckily for this low carb bread recipe today, I had success right out of the gate!

-As I continue to be determined in making recipes that are sugar free and low carb, I will continue to have grace towards my pre-teen daughter.
+As I continue to be determined in making low-carb recipes that are sugar free and gluten-free and many that are also a keto-friendly recipe, I will continue to have grace towards my pre-teen daughter.
 I am determined to be grateful for this precious child God has given us and thank God for her every day no matter what the future brings!

 Preheat oven to 350 degrees.

 Grind the sunflower seeds in a food processor.

 Add the dry ingredients- flaxseed, coconut flour, swerve, baking powder (or soda) and salt.

 Remove dough and transfer to a large bowl.